raphaeldefalcoayres/mycv/README.md

 # My CV

-Simple and open source project front-end for show my curriculum using HTML, CSS and Javascript
+The simple and open source project front-end for show my curriculum using HTML, CSS and Javascript

 ## License